Patient education: Colon and rectal cancer (Beyond the Basics)

 The type of surgery you have depends upon where your tumor is located and how far it has spread.
 Another factor to consider is your current bowel function, specifically how well you control your bowels.
 Ask your surgeon to describe which surgery is right for you.

-●If your tumor is stage II or III, and you did not have chemotherapy and radiation therapy before surgery, you will probably have it after surgery.
+●If your tumor is stage II or III, and you did not have chemotherapy and radiation therapy before surgery, you will probably have them after surgery.
 This is called adjuvant chemoradiotherapy.
 (See 'Neoadjuvant chemoradiotherapy and radiation therapy' above.)

 ●If you had chemoradiotherapy or radiation therapy alone before surgery, you will probably need approximately four to six months of chemotherapy alone (without further radiation therapy) after surgery.

 Progress in treating cancer requires that better treatments be identified through clinical trials, which are conducted all over the world.
 A clinical trial is a carefully controlled way to study the effectiveness of new treatments or new combinations of known therapies.
 Ask for more information about clinical trials or read about clinical trials at: